sdrobert/pydrobert-pytorch/docs/source/lm.rst

 with our previous version of :class:`RNNLM`.

 The decoding code is much simpler than that we used for the random walk.
-We merely create a :class:`pydrobert.torch.layers.BeamSearch` module, pass the LM, beam width, and end-of-sequence type to it, and then call the module.
+We merely create a :class:`pydrobert.torch.modules.BeamSearch` module, pass the LM, beam width, and end-of-sequence type to it, and then call the module.
 The first argument to the module is `y_prev`.
 Usually this is just an empty tensor of shape ``(0, batch_size)``, though it can be of size ``(S, batch_size)`` to pass